cornerstone-digital/lib-web-federation-utils/README.md

 <Suspense fallback='loading'>
   <FederatedModule
     module={{
-      Scope is picked up from the window object `VFUK['@vfuk/basePaths']` internally within the `FederatedModule` component
-      scope: 'broadband',

-      References the name of the component within the scoped domain
+      References the name of the component which needs to be imported from the micro component
       name: 'AvailabilityChecker',
     }}